flamingos

-Facts About Flamingos
+10 Fascinating Facts About Flamingos

 After visiting a zoo or a tropical locale where flamingos tend to flock, kids will want to learn everything they can about these fanciful birds.
 Aside from their distinctive coloration and unusually long necks, there are so many more interesting things to explore about their behavior, habitat, diet, and anatomy.
+Here is a list of the most interesting facts about flamingos.

 flamingo

-Interesting Flamingo Information for Kids
+Flamingo Facts Just for Kids

 flamingo

-Flamingos typically live 20 to 30 years.
+(1) Flamingos live 20 to 30 years.

 When living in the wild, these famously pink birds survive for about two to three decades.
 There are a variety of threats to the birds that curtail their life expectancy including predators, loss of habitat, disease, and trauma.
 When they enjoy a life of leisure in a safe, captivated space, flamingos can enjoy about 50 to 60 years before passing away from natural causes.

-The oldest flamingo was 83 years old.
+(2) The oldest flamingo was 83 years old.

 Visitors at the Adelaide Zoo in Australia were lucky enough to witness the oldest living flamingo ever documented.
 Aptly named Greater, due to it being part of the greater flamingo Phoenicopterus roseus species, the bird is famous for its remarkable longevity.
 Finally, in 2014, the bird was put to rest due to health conditions that were no longer manageable.